 Invest your extra cash

 If you’re a Midas with your money and you have a good understanding of the markets, trading may be the way to generate the extra cash you need to fund your writing hobby.
-While the cryptocurrency market may have slowed, there are still plenty of people making money in the crypto markets.
+There are plenty of investors making money in the crypto markets.

 If trading cryptocurrency sparks your interest — and where you’re hoping to start your cash cow — you may want to set aside some of those earnings to fund the marketing of your next romance novel.
 Lots of ordinary folks are making revenue gains through day trading and crypto currency.
 A small investment now can yield larger returns over time, which can then be used to fund the marketing of your novel.

-To that end, one of my favorite crypto information sites is Crypto Hippo.
+To that end, one of my favorite crypto information sites is New Wave Traders.
 Schyler Edwards, owner of the trading community, puts out a daily video that highlights the highs and lows of the market and where he sees the cryptocurrency market moving.
 Imagine making enough in trades to fund what you really love?
 Sound too good to be true?
 It might be more feasible than you think.

-If you have a special talent or are particularly good at your day job, consider becoming a freelance for hire…(Guru, Moonlighting, MKS Solutions, etc.) You can earn good money writing blogs, marketing copy, case studies and research papers for established firms.
-As you establish a name for yourself you could even take on more work and eventually replace your day earnings with something that is more inline with your passion for writing.
+If you have a special talent or are particularly good at your day job, consider becoming a freelance for hire…(Guru, Moonlighting, Fiverr, etc.) You can earn good money writing blogs, marketing copy, case studies and research papers for established firms.
+As you create a name for yourself you could even take on more work and eventually replace your day earnings with something that is more inline with your passion for writing.

 Direct Sales Opportunities